jhownfs/SF-EmailServices/README.md

 - Create case based in threadId in body or subject email
 - Create files to email
 - Adjust SRC images inside email body
-- Search for keyword inside body or subject and redirect to queue or skill

 ## How to use this? 🪧